Clinical Movement

 • Child with opsoclonus–myoclonus → must rule out neuroblastoma (urine catecholamines, abdominal imaging)

-• Anti-Ri (ANNA-2) is the classic antibody in adult paraneoplastic OMS — think breast cancer
+• Anti-Ri (ANNA-2) is the classic antibody in adult paraneoplastic OMS — think breast cancer.
+However, many adult OMS cases are seronegative; a negative panel does not rule out the diagnosis or obviate cancer screening.

 • OMS in neuroblastoma paradoxically predicts better tumor prognosis but worse neurologic outcome